Four Seasons Baltimore and Residences

 Four Seasons Hotel Baltimore has a total of 256 rooms, including 45 suites, and 62 residential units.
 The building contains a hotel, two restaurants, a gourmet coffee shop, private residences and residential amenities, and a major retail store.
 The building is located in an upscale shopping and dining area of Baltimore, Harbor East.

 Four Seasons Hotel Baltimore is located at 200 International Drive, overlooking the Inner Harbor.
 The reception desk and the lobby are on the ground floor.
 All the food and beverage facilities have views of the harbor through large bay windows.
 A function and meeting space is on the second and fourth floors.
 The function space includes the Grand Ballroom, the Cobalt Ballroom, eight meeting rooms and one Boardroom.
 The total function space, including the pre-function areas, offers over 20,000 square feet of meeting space.
 The spa and fitness center are on the fourth level.

 Hotel facilities

 Wit & Wisdom, a tavern by Michael Mina, is the hotel’s signature restaurant, open for breakfast, lunch and dinner.
 The restaurant also features a bar area and patio seating during warmer months.

 Lamill Coffee is a coffee shop serving beverages, delicacies, and lunch items.

 The hotel's spa covers over 10,000 square feet and offers 11 treatment rooms, along with private men’s and women’s relaxation rooms.

 Its corporate facilities includes a 5300 square foot Grand Ballroom, the dividable Cobalt Ballroom with harbor views, ten smaller meeting rooms, and a private executive boardroom.
-Pabu, another restaurant by Michael Mina, is an upscale Japanese restaurant, which opened in the Spring of 2012.
-However, it is not accessible to and from the hotel.
-A major retail store, Anthropologie, is located on the first floor of the building.
-However, it is not accessible to and from the hotel either.